 Romans 8:28 – The incredible reality of this well-known verse

-Then the verse is fulfilled: “In everything give thanks …” 1 Thessalonians 5:18.
-“In everything that is good give thanks …?”
+But if we believe in this verse, then the verse in 1 Thessalonians 5:18 is also fulfilled: “In everything give thanks …” “In everything that is good give thanks …?”
 That's not what's written.
 It says: “In everything give thanks.”
 Both “bad” and good.
 That's how thankful you'll be, if you believe in Romans 8:28.
 It's also written, “Rejoice in the Lord always.
 Again I will say, rejoice!”
 Philippians 4:4.
 This isn't possible without believing in Romans 8:28.
-But if I believe in Romans 8:28 I can’t do anything else.
-Then I’m always ecstatically happy.

 “He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”
 John 14:21.